ruffle-rs/ruffle-rs.github.io/blog_posts/2024-08-27-optimisations-text-more.markdown

 ### Optimisations
 The priority for Ruffle has always been correctness above all else.
 We implement something, get it right, *make tests*, and then look at how to speed it up.
 Until recently, we've been firmly in the "get things working" stage.
 Well, if you look at our progress percentage above - I think you'll see that quite a lot of things work the way they're supposed to these days!
 That means it's time to visit all the pain points for performance, and oh boy there's been some huge improvements in this area.

-@Lord-McSweeney and @adrian17 has implemented a verifier for AVM2, which lets us safely make assumptions about code and optimise based on those.
+@Lord-McSweeney and @adrian17 have implemented a verifier for AVM2, which lets us safely make assumptions about code and optimise based on those.
 This has unlocked adding an optimiser pass, which greatly speeds up ActionScript 3 content and removes a lot of overhead.
 It's still far from Flash Player speeds, but they have a JIT and had decades to make everything as fast as it was.
 We're getting there, though!

 Some other notable optimisations:
-- @adrian17 has implemented dependant strings and interned strings, reducing the amount of memory needed for string operations in ActionScript and speeding up lots of basic text processing.
+- @adrian17 has implemented dependent strings and interned strings, reducing the amount of memory needed for string operations in ActionScript and speeding up lots of basic text processing.
 - @adrian17 has also improved caching in Stage3D content, giving us up to 4x the FPS on some content that uses it.
-- @dinnerbone has optimised general rendering slightly, reducing the amount of times we submit buffers to the GPU per frame.
+- @dinnerbone has optimised general rendering slightly, reducing the number of times we submit buffers to the GPU per frame.
-- @kjarosh has improved some rounding functions by about 20%, which is used all over the codebase all the time.
+- @kjarosh has improved the speed of some rounding functions by about 20%.
+These functions are used all over the codebase all the time.
 - @moulins has been working on improvements to how Ruffle uses [gc-arena](https://github.com/kyren/gc-arena), which reduces a lot of general overhead to anything that can be garbage collected.

 ### Desktop Application
 The desktop application has received a lot of love this year! @dinnerbone has added persistent storage of preferences, which lets you do stuff like changing the rendering backend without needing to use the command line every time you start Ruffle.
 Building on top of this, @sleepycatcoding has added bookmarks and a "recents" menu, giving much needed quality of life to using Ruffle to play content.
-We've also made Ruffle start logging to disk by default, which helps with debugging when something goes wrong.
+We've also made Ruffle save a log file by default, which helps with debugging when something goes wrong.

 [//]: # (Bookmarks and preferences screenshots)